 Features of the anus in men

 The structure of the male anus has some differences.
-In men (especially muscular ones), the anus looks like a funnel.
+In men (especially muscular men), the anus looks like a funnel.
 The anterior wall of the anal canal is adjacent to the bulb and apex of the prostate gland.
 In addition, the internal sphincter of men is thicker than that of women.

 Functions of the anus and rectum